[Much of my site will be useless to you if you've got the images turned off!]

 When the discussion was over, Lee rode with Longstreet back toward the centre to study the ground more closely and to see that the artillery was well posted for its indispensable part in the attack.9 Longstreet remained listless and despairing.
 Even the men in the ranks observed that he kept his eyes on the ground and had gloom written on his countenance.10 Despite his dark humor, however, Longstreet had made one wise decision.
 He had entrusted the placing of his corps of artillery to one of his battalion commanders, Colonel E. P. Alexander,11 perhaps the best artillerist in the Army of Northern Virginia.
 Alexander had advanced seventy-five of the eighty-three guns of Longstreet's corps to good ground along the Emmitsburg road, from the peach orchard northward for about 1300 yards.12 All these pieces were in advance of the infantry positions, and some of them, on Longstreet's left, were within 650 yards of the enemy.
 Five guns of Poague's battalion of Hill's corps were also in advance.
 The other p110 pieces, however, were under cover along Seminary Ridge, and a full battalion was in rear, unable to find position.
 Even those on the ridge were at a distance of 1400 yards from the enemy.
 Very little was done to produce a converging fire or to blanket the Federal guns on Cemetery Hill.13 Altogether, about 125 guns would be available to protect the attack of the infantry.

 As Lee passed among them the artillerists were at ease, waiting for the struggle they knew was coming.
 Some of their officers slipped out where they could see the enemy's lines and could speculate on the ranges and on the prospects of the battle.
 Seeing Major James Dearing on the ridge within range of the enemy, Lee sent word to him to retire.
 "I do not approve of young officers needlessly exposing themselves," he said, "their place is with their batteries."14 Then he rode on.
-His face was anxious and careworn, but his manner was as self-possessed as if he were back at Culpeper, watching Indicates a West Point graduate and gives his Class.Stuart's troopers in the sham battle with their own horse artillery.
+His face was anxious and careworn, but his manner was as self-possessed as if he were back at Culpeper, watching Indicates a West Point graduate, Class of 1854: a link to his biographical entry in Cullum's Register.Stuart's troopers in the sham battle with their own horse artillery.
 Tomorrow might see the army's banners in victorious pursuit of Meade's shattered divisions on the road to Baltimore, or, if the charge failed, the next day's sun might find the defeated Army of Northern Virginia struggling back to the mountains, a triumphant enemy at its heels.
 Yet Lee did not believe it would be so.
 He had to consider the alternative, of course, but despite Longstreet's misgivings, he had unlimited confidence in the prowess of the army.
 Where Wright had gone the day before, with little artillery support, he was confident three divisions could go now — and could stay.
 Nor was he shaken by the concern of some of the officers.
 When he met General Wofford, that officer proudly told him that he had nearly reached the crest of the ridge the previous afternoon.
 Lee asked him if he could not go there again.

 "No, General," said Wofford, "I think not."